Even with the best crystal ball on the market, no one could have predicted a pandemic would completely upend the way of life for people everywhere.

 Furthermore, we see how the conversation is evolving over time as the situation changes:

-Looking at these conversations and identifying the standout themes will help you understand what consumers are interested in, what their top concerns are, and how they describe their own experiences.
+Looking at these conversations and identifying the standout themes helps you understand what consumers are interested in, what their top concerns are, and how they describe their own experiences.

 5. Understand and take into consideration the evolving conversation